yuj94/yuj94/README.md

 ## Thanks for stopping by!
 I'm Jackie. :wave:

 I'm an experienced architectural designer transitioning to full-stack development learning how to develop dynamic web applications using the Java programming language and platform.
-Check out some of the projects I've been working on <a href="https://yuj94.github.io/portfolio/" target="_blank">here</a>.
+Check out my portfolio <a href="https://yuj94.github.io/portfolio/" target="_blank">here</a>!

 ### Technical Skills